-Slow Wave Sleep (SWS), is believed to be the time when your muscles repair and grow.
+Slow Wave Sleep (SWS), also known as deep sleep, is the time when your muscles repair and grow.
 During this stage the body produces 95% of its daily supply of growth hormones.
 As an athlete, training sessions break down muscle tissue so that it can rebuild and grow during slow wave sleep.

 Wake is included as a sleep stage because it is natural to be awake for brief periods many times in the night.
 These periods are known as arousals, or “disturbances” in the WHOOP app, and it is normal to experience anywhere from 10-20 per night.
-These arousals only last a few minutes and you’re not conscious of them, but they matter because you can lose upwards of an hour of sleep in the Wake stage.
+While they only last a few minutes and you’re not conscious of them, you can lose upwards of an hour of sleep in the Wake stage due to disturbances.

 The amount of time a person will spend in each sleep stage varies night by night.
 In general, a healthy break down to aim for is the following:

-The sleep trend view accessible on app.whoop.com gives an athlete the opportunity to unpack nighttime habits that either help or hurt your sleep efficiency.
+The long-term sleep trends accessible on the WHOOP web app (app.whoop.com) give you the opportunity to unpack nighttime habits that either help or hurt your sleep efficiency.
 Here’s an example of one WHOOP athlete’s data:

 For REM, the athlete is getting 1 hour and 16 minutes on average per night.
 This is 13% of the total time in bed, glaringly low in comparison to the goal of roughly 22% each night.
-To assess a root cause, the athlete might look at the night statistics from Feb 3, 4, 5, and 11 (pictured in the bar graph above).
+To assess a root cause, the athlete might look at the night statistics from Feb 3, 4, 5, and 11 pictured in the bar graph above.
 For this athlete, a drinking event preceding each low REM sleep seems to be the common thread (here’s a deep dive into how alcohol affects your sleep).

-Looking for patterns like this can help you build routines that maximize your recovery and improve your heart rate variability, one of the key metrics for determining your body’s readiness to perform each day.
+Looking for patterns like this can help you build routines that maximize your WHOOP recovery and improve your heart rate variability, one of the key metrics for determining your body’s readiness to perform each day.